petermikitsh/learn-single-spa/README.md

 ## Releases

-In a local environment, a canary release will be pushed to the gh-pages branch.
+Releases are pushed to the `gh-pages` branch.
+In this example project, `gh-pages` is analogous to a CDN.

 ```
 yarn run cicd